atheeralattar/task4/task9/README.md

          in that path.
 Write a C function that returns the cost of the most expensive path from the root to a leaf node.
 ---
- 6. A binary tree is said to be "balanced" if both of its subtrees
+ (Jafar) 6.
+A binary tree is said to be "balanced" if both of its subtrees
     are balanced and the height of its left subtree differs from the height of its right subtree by at most 1.
 Write a C# function to determine whether a given binary tree is balanced.